evandisoft/RedOnion/MunOS/MunOS/HowTo.md

 You have to add the process both into the engineProcesses dict so it will show up in LiveRepl, and also `ProcessManager.Instance.Processes`, so that its FixedUpdate will be called.
 (Though currently this does nothing).

+I'm planning on having a user list of perhaps about 5 engine buttons that they can setup themselves in an autorun script, given them whatever name they wish, and choosing which of the 5 slots each engine goes into.